 4. NUK Silicone Orthodontic Pacifier – Best Orthodontic Pacifier

 If your baby likes a pacifier a lot, then using the NUK orthodontic pacifier will help reduce any damage done to your baby’s mouth.
-The shape is designed to fit a baby’s palate naturally.
+In addition, the shape is designed to fit a baby’s palate naturally.

 - Shape is ideal for baby’s mouth